catarinarurbano/Business_Case_3/README.md

 > Whether you shop from meticulously planned grocery lists or let whimsy guide
 > your grazing, our unique food rituals define who we are.
 Instacart, a
 > grocery ordering and delivery app, aims to make it easy to fill your
-> refrigerator and pantry with your personal favorites and staples when you
+> refrigerator and pantry with your personal favourites and staples when you
 > need them.
 After selecting products through the Instacart app, personal
 > shoppers review your order and do the in-store shopping and delivery for
 > you.